 Despite the problems with the second set of waivers, the first set of un-notarized Waivers were properly signed by each of the Beneficiaries.
 That is not in dispute.
 There were six signed Waivers: Simon individually; and the five children, Ted, Pam, Eliot, Jill, and Lisa.
 Every child but Eliot has given a separate affidavit (Exhibit "D") confirming the genuineness and validity of their original signature, and confirming their desire to have the Estate closed.

-That no one can state that Simon ever signed the waiver and that both copies tendered to the Court were not forged and fraudulent and thus Simon’s waivers are in dispute and further forensic analysis will need to be done.
+That these waivers were asked to be signed when Simon was alive, they were not meant to be tendered after his death leaving no one to account for the actions of now rogue attorneys and fiduciaries to insure all accounts were in order and opportuntity to review attorney fees.That no one can state that Simon ever signed the waiver and that both copies tendered to the Court were not forged and fraudulent and thus Simon’s waivers are in dispute and further forensic analysis will need to be done.
 Simon can never sign another waiver and Eliot refuses to sign any waiver, especially now that all this fraud and forgery has been discovered and remains under investigations.
 That the other children have all waived their rights and desire to close the Estate because they have been involved in the fraudulent activity and are trying to make it appear that what they have done was legal and without the waivers, without the estate closed properly, there were significant other crimes that were committed using the documents to aid and abet those crimes.
 In fact, their new waivers appear to be perjured as well.
 Further, once the children, TESCHER and SPALLINA knew the documents were forged as early as May 2013, they did nothing to report the crimes they were cognizant about in the Estate of Shirley to the proper authorities and in fact secreted that information regarding FELONY crimes and instead rushed to sell assets and make distributions to knowingly improper parties instead.
 That admissions to the fact that their signatures were forged and fraudulent and that of their father’s was too, only came after Sheriff investigators came knocking on Moran’s door and then each of each of Eliot’s siblings.

 That TED states,